This is the story of how I almost died.

 I only had 12 miles left of the Maah Daah Hey Trail, and it should have been a quick and easy day.
 The Wannagan ford was deep and brown, but that didn’t worry me so much as the flashes of lightning that were increasingly frequent.
 I’d been hiking uphill all day towards a huge plateau and I knew I couldn’t ascend any further.
 The rain was pouring down in buckets when I gave up and pulled over to set up my tent.
 But my tent, too, was soaked – nothing could stay dry in a downpour like that.
 I huddled in my tent and worried.
 If the storm didn’t blow through, I wasn’t sure I could stay there: it was frigid and I was shaking with cold with puddles of water in my tent.
 Behind me was a series of now-slick ridges.
 Ahead of me was a plateau.

-Luckily, the storm passed in about an hour or an hour and a half.
+Luckily, the storm passed in about an hour and a half.
 I packed up my dripping tent, glad to not have to sleep in it that evening.
 Much of the trail was now a Bentonightmare and I frequently inched along, unable to hike normally.
 Finally I reached the gates of Teddy Roosevelt National Park and the plateau, which was blissfully grassy so I could escape the clay.

 The rain had fizzled away and I was just below the clouds.
 My time on the plateau was marvelous, a physical and mental break from slick trail.